ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

 ﻿# Build a MoveIt!
 Package
 >In this exercise, we will create a MoveIt! package for an industrial robot.
 This package creates the configuration and launch files required to use a robot with the MoveIt!
 Motion-Control nodes.
 In general, the MoveIt! package does not contain any C++ code.

+> The "MoveIt Setup Assistant" is not yet available in ROS2, so we run the ROS1 version.
+But it outputs a ROS1-compatible package, so we need to adapt the output for ROS2.
+You can check the status of ROS2 migration [here](https://docs.google.com/spreadsheets/d/1aPb3hNP213iPHQIYgcnCYh9cGFUlZmi_06E_9iTSsOI/edit?usp=sharing).

 > **_IMPORTANT: This exercise requires a mix of ROS1 and ROS2 environments.
-Be careful what ROS environment is sourced in each terminal.
-The "MoveIt Setup Assistant" is not yet available in ROS2, so we run the ROS1 version.
-But it outputs a ROS1-compatible package, so we need to adapt the output for ROS2._**
+Be careful what ROS environment is sourced in each terminal._**

 ## Motivation
 MoveIt! is a free-space motion planning framework for ROS.
 It’s an incredibly useful and easy-to-use tool for planning motions between two points in space without colliding with anything.
 Under the hood MoveIt is quite complicated, but (unlike most ROS libraries) it has a really nice GUI Wizard to get you started.